ShindouMihou/Lavalink-Client/README.md

 Version tags of this client are expected to roughly follow lavalink server versioning.

 ## Usage
-This guide assumes you have JDA in your classpath, and your bot is written with JDA.
+This guide assumes you have Javacord in your classpath, and your bot is written with Javacord.

 ### Configuring Lavalink
 All your shards should share a single Lavalink instance.
 Here is how to construct an instance: